Samxarifa/Portfolio-Site/src/posts/first-post.md

 published: true
 ---

-# My first Post
+## My first Post

 This is my first post to the page.
 It is also a test post to see if all the functions of making a publishing a post are working...
-This page was made with sveltekit and typescript.
-It also uses MDsveX for markdown support as well as shiki for syntax highlighting for code blocks.
+This page was made with SvelteKit and TypeScript.
+It also uses MDsveX for markdown support as well as Shiki for syntax highlighting code blocks.

 ---